Textualize/textualize-see/README.md

 Which is a perfectly reasonable use for alias, but it does require a command per filetype + action which is harder to commit to muscle memory.

 ZSH offers `alias -s` which associates a file extension with a command.
-For example if you have the alias `alias -s py=rich` then you can enter `foo.py` to syntax a Python file.
+For example if you have the alias `alias -s py=rich` then you can enter `foo.py` to syntax highlight a Python file.
 I like this, but I *think* it is only offered by the `zsh` shell (may be wrong) and it is not cross platform.

 ## Why Python?